augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/postprocessing.md

 The PostProcessing module allows you to process the results of a CEMD calculation.
 Mostly for:

-- Computing cross sections and differential emitted power.
+- Computing cross sections and emission pattern.
 - Computing scattered fields.
 - Computing local density of states (LDOS).